 A chance for me to cure my indecisiveness and recognize the players I was very close to putting into the main team…

 Welcome back to the Premier League Team of the Season.
-This part will cover the “honorable mentions”.
+We previously rounded out our starting XI with the front three, and in this part, we will cover the “honorable mentions”.
 Each league will have eight honorable mentions, which include one goalkeeper and a somewhat even spread of defenders, midfielders, and forwards.
 These are the players who had very good seasons worthy of recognition, but not quite enough to earn a spot in the main starting team.
 Each segment for the player will be shorter, since there are eight of them, but will still highlight their season and talents.

 It is also a good chance for me to earn some credit back with some of the fans I may have angered with my selections, so here we go…